Kriechmayr edges Odermatt to win super-G in Kitzbühel

 Dominik Paris lost hope of another strong result a few seconds into his run.
 The Italian, who has won four races in Kitzbühel in the past, slid away in a sharp right turn.
 He avoided falling with his hand in the snow but was slowed and finished more than two seconds off the lead.

 Nils Allègre had an awkward crash that sent him through two rows of safety nets, but the Frenchman got up and seemed unhurt.
+The race was interrupted again when Italian skier Davide Cazzaniga had to be taken off the hill by helicopter with an apparent right knee injury.

+The men’s World Cup continues with three slaloms: a night race in Schladming, Austria, on Tuesday and two events in Chamonix, France, this weekend.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports